ClearConnect/quill2-image-uploader-paste-fix/README.md

+#a fix for the css import and the image paste

 # Quill2 ImageHandler Module

 A module for Quill rich text editor to allow images to be uploaded to a server instead of being base64 encoded.